niplav/site/turning.md

 ### Resolving Inconsistencies

-In some sense, we want to change the inconsistent preferences as little as possible: the more we modify them, the more displayed preferences we have to remove or change.
+In some sense, we want to change the inconsistent preferences as little as possible; the more we modify them, the more displayed preferences we have to remove or change.
 Since the presence or absence of preferences is encoded by the presence or absence of edges on the graph, removing edges or adding new edges is equivalent to removing or adding preferences